2013 America's Cup: Teams

-Course
+Course and rules

-The course for the 34th America's Cup was specially designed to take advantage of the San Francisco Bay, to bring the racing within easy viewing of the shore for the first time.
+The course for the 34th America's Cup was designed to take advantage of the San Francisco Bay and bring racing within easy viewing of the shore for the first time.
 The starting area was furthest away from the shore, close to the Golden Gate Bridge.
-The boats were only allowed to enter the starting box two minutes before the usage of the starting gun.
-The boat entering on port tack was allowed to enter ten seconds before the starboard tack boat.
-This was to reduce the danger of having two boats travelling at up to 40 knot heading towards each other into the starting area.
+The boats were only allowed to enter the starting box two minutes before the usage of the starting gun, with the boat entering on port tack allowed to enter ten seconds before the starboard tack boat in order to reduce the risk of a collision at speed in the starting area.
+Alcatraz Island was a unique part of the racecourse for this event.
+For the first week of the event, San Francisco Bay experienced flood tides during the America's Cup races.
+As water flowed into the bay, there was a cone close to the Island where the incoming tide was noticeably less than the rest of the racecourse.
+On the upwind leg, when boats had to sail against the flood tide, tactical use of this cone was crucial.